- Our Blog

 The other end of the spectrum: Equity compensation at public companies

 Back in the 1980s, stock options were the most common type of equity compensation.
 Nowadays, restricted stock units (or time-vested awards) are more common, as well as performance stock units (time- and performance-vested awards), which incentivize employees to remain at a company and hit certain success metrics.
-Rather than the up-and-comers at startups, it’s typically the highly skilled and executive employees who receive these awards.
-The higher up they are, the more likely they’ll have a mix of two or three types of equity awards, making their situations more complex.

 But no matter what flavor, it’s still compensation that’s added to W2 income when the stock is acquired.
 For high earners, and especially executives, significant increases in income can bump them into higher tax brackets — a situation where tactical use of elective deferred compensation plans can help offset extra tax liabilities.

 A common concern, particularly among clients who have amassed significant stock positions over long periods, is a lack of diversification.
-While they may blush at the tax bill when they exercise shares or receive shares due to vesting restricted stock grants, diversifying those shares can be done without adding much, if anything, to the tax bill.
+While they may blush at the tax bill when they exercise options or receive shares due to vesting restricted stock grants, diversifying those shares can be done without adding much, if anything, to the tax bill.

 The bottom line

 Starting a conversation about equity compensation with your clients can deepen your current relationships and lead to new opportunities to add value and gather assets.
-Clients who understand what they have through their equity compensation plan are better prepared to consider how it fits into their wealth strategies and more eager to talk to someone who understands its nuances about their larger wealth management picture.
+Clients who understand what they have through their equity compensation plan are better prepared to consider how it fits into their wealth strategies and are more eager to talk to someone who understands its nuances about their larger wealth management picture.